 I have personally tried these Mighty Pacs in the free and clear scent, and liked them, but another reviewer wasn't as pleased.
 You can read both our reviews here.

 Arm & Hammer detergent has come out with what they've termed "Power Paks."
-There are two varities currently available, called Toss n' Done, and Crystal Burst.
-The Crystal Burst paks contain Oxiclean.
+There are several varieties available, some of which contain Oxiclean.